Outbreak-analysis/Datsid/README.md

 The program `buildDBfromScratch.sh abc.db` will download the raw data from the internet (scan and execute all `*-webR` scripts in the folder `data/raw-data`) and use raw data (manually saved if no `*-web.R` script exists) to create a new database named `abc.db`.
 Note: `abc.db` must not already exist.

+The program `buildNewDB.sh` builds a new database from the _existing_ `data/*-db.csv` files.
+In other words, the datasets are not downloaded nor reformated.

 Running `glimpse abc.db` gives a summary of the data in the database `abc.db`.